-For costs paid or incurred before October 23, 2004, you can elect an amortization period of 60 months or more.
-For costs paid or incurred after October 22, 2004, you can elect to deduct a limited amount of start-up or organizational costs.
-The costs that are not deducted currently can be amortized ratably over a 180-month period.
-The amortization period starts with the month you begin business operations.
+For business start-up and organizational costs paid or incurred after October 22, 2004, and before September 9, 2008, you can elect to deduct a limited amount of start-up and organizational costs.
+If the election is made, you must attach any statement required by Regulations sections 1.195-1(b) and 1.248-1(c).
+Any costs not deducted currently can be amortized ratably over a 180-month period, beginning with the month you begin business.